Kotlin/kotlinx-benchmark/README.md

         }
     }
     ```
+The similar configuration could be applied to compile `WasmWasi` target.

 Note: Kotlin/Wasm is an experimental compilation target for Kotlin.
 It may be dropped or changed at any time.
 Refer to
 [Kotlin/Wasm documentation](https://kotlinlang.org/docs/wasm-overview.html) for up-to-date information about the target stability.